 - Preheat broiler to high.

-- Combine your onion, chicken stock, flour, chili powder, cumin, garlic powder, red pepper, salt and tomato sauce in a medium saucepan; stir with a whisk.
-Bring to a boil over high heat; cook two minutes or until thickened.
+- Combine your onion, chicken stock, flour, chili powder, cumin, garlic powder, red pepper, salt, and tomato sauce in a medium saucepan; stir with a whisk.
+Bring to a boil over high heat; cook for two minutes or until thickened.

 - Reserve 1 ½ cups sauce mixture.
 Add chicken and beans to pan; cook for two minutes until chicken is thoroughly heated.

 - Stack tortillas; wrap stack in damp paper towels and microwave at HIGH for 25 seconds.
-Spoon about ⅓ cup chicken mixture in center of each tortilla; roll up.
+Spoon about ⅓ cup of chicken mixture in the center of each tortilla; roll up.

 - Serve with sour cream.

 The classic quesadilla gets kicked up a notch with a creamy, béchamel-like sauce.
 A saucy base helps the cheese go further and keeps the chicken from drying out.